 - Benefits.
 Draw upon the assessment of the problem and explain the nature of the impact these changes will make.

 Your proposal pages should cover all of the details of the plans you will implement.
-It’s best to break down the text into bite-sized chunks so that it’s easier to read.
+It’s best to break down the text into bite-sized chunks so it’s easier to read.
 Decorative graphics should be avoided here, but visual tools like charts and graphs are great for illustrating your points.